planet-ai-2023/planet-ai-2023.github.io/_posts/2024-2-26-online-symposium-communicaitons-on-ai-technologies-and-their-implications.md

 **Dr. Weiyan Shi, Researcher at Stanford NLP**
 Dr. Weiyan Shi got her PhD from Columbia University working on Natural Language Processing.
 She will talk about interactive AI Systems specialized in social influence.

-**Dr. Chia Shen, Program Director in the Divison of Research on Learning in the Directorate of Education and Human Resources at the National Science Foundation**
+**Dr. Chia Shen, Program Director in the Division of Research on Learning in the Directorate of Education and Human Resources at the National Science Foundation**

 **Irene Lee and Helen Zhang, Researchers on Ethical AI and Responsible AI**
 Researchers, Irene Lee and Helen Zhang, will talk about Responsible AI for Social Empowerment and Education by introducing their recent work at the MIT Media Lab.